gormshaw23/COMP-345-Project-F21/README.md

-# COMP-345-Project-F21
+# COMP-345
-A 3 part team project for COMP 345 that will develop the skills and objectives intended for this class.

-## Part 1
-## Part 2
-## Part 3
+## Overview
+The specific project for that semester was to build a simple “Risk” computer game.
+The developed program will have to be compatible with the rules and map files and the command-line play of the “Warzone” version of Risk, which can be found at: https://www.warzone.com/.

+## Concepts and Practices
+* OOP Programming
+* MVC architecture
+* Design Patterns (Observer, Adapter, Strategy)